V-Fast/BackroomsMod/README.md

 # The Backrooms - *ALPHA*
-**This is a mod that is still in its early stages, so there are probably many unnoticed bugs.
-You can report them [here](https://github.com/u-lumaa/BackroomsMod/issues)** also suggestion and help are welcome!
-You can also see our progresses!
+⚠️ **This is a mod that is still in its early stages, so there are probably many unnoticed bugs.
+You can report them [here](https://github.com/u-lumaa/BackroomsMod/issues)** also suggestions and help are welcome!

+You can see our progresses!
 Just by looking at our [Trello Board](https://trello.com/b/gDUJ7vvz/the-backrooms-mod)!

-You can also download our mod on [Modrinth](https://modrinth.com/mod/backrooms) or [CurseForge](https://www.curseforge.com/minecraft/mc-mods/thebackrooms)
+You can also download our mod on [Modrinth](https://modrinth.com/mod/backrooms).
+Our mod on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/thebackrooms) has **NOT** been updated yet.

 ## Dependencies
 If you plan on installing this mod, you'll have to install these mods as well